Seven Dwarfs: Disney Dwarfs

+Grumpy makes a cameo appearance in the 2018 film Ralph Breaks the Internet, where he yelled at Vanellope for entering the Oh My Disney's cast members-only area.

 Sneezy is among the bootlegged toons in the 2022 live-action/animated film adaptation of Chip 'n Dale: Rescue Rangers.

 The guns of the British battleship HMS Nelson, officially known as "Right, Centre or Left" gun in "A", "B" or "X" turret, were unofficially named by the crew, "Mickey", "Minnie", "Grumpy", "Sneezy", "Dopey", "Bashful", "Happy", "Sleepy" and "Doc".

 In the 2023 Disney film Wish, the main character Asha's seven friends are inspired by the seven dwarfs, both in personality and in sharing the initial of their names: Dahlia (Doc), Gabo (Grumpy), Hal (Happy), Simon (Sleepy), Safi (Sneezy), Bazeema (Bashful), and Dario (Dopey).

 In the 2025 live-action adaptation of the original film, the Seven Dwarfs appear in CGI form and are performed through a combination of motion-capture, puppetry, and voice-acting with Doc being motion-captured/performed by Jonathan Bourne and voiced by Jeremy Swift, Grumpy being motion-captured/performed by Omari Bernard and voiced by Martin Klebba, Happy being motion-captured/performed by David Birch and voiced by George Salazar, Sleepy being motion-captured/performed by Sandy Foster and voiced by Andy Grotelueschen, Bashful being motion-captured/performed by Leah Haile and voiced by Tituss Burgess, Sneezy being motion-captured/performed by Dominic Owen and voiced by Jason Kravits, and Dopey being motion-captured/performed by Jaih Betote and voiced by Andrew Barth Feldman.
 In this film, the Seven Dwarfs are reimagined as "seven magical creatures" instead as The Walt Disney Company did not want to reinforce any stereotypes associated with the original film as they were also not referred to as the Seven Dwarfs in promotional material.
 In addition, all of them have a full head of hair.
 Unlike the original film after Snow White was freed from the Sleeping Death, the seven magical creatures join Snow White and Jonathan's bandits in preparing to confront the Evil Queen as Dopey finally speaks for the first time.
 The seven magical creatures and Jonathan's bandits join Snow White in confronting the Evil Queen as the Huntsman, the royal guards, and the rest of the kingdom side with Snow White.
 The end of the film revealed that Dopey was the narrator.
 The seven magical creatures later celebrate Snow White becoming the new queen of the kingdom.
+This reimagining was heavily criticized and ridiculed, earning the Seven Dwarfs two Golden Raspberry Awards, Worst Supporting Actor and Worst Screen Combo.